phawdk/studydrive-download/README.md

 4. Select the option to "Load unpacked" and choose the folder where the repository is cloned or extracted.

 **Note:** These steps are very similar for other Chromium-based browsers like Microsoft Edge, Brave, or Opera.
 You may just need to navigate to the corresponding extensions page (e.g., `edge://extensions/` for Edge).
 Depending on the browser, the buttons may be located elsewhere on the page.
-**Also Note:** If you see the message `Unrecognized manifest key 'browser_specific_settings'`, you can safely ignore it.
-This key is only used by Firefox and has no effect on Chrome or other Chromium-based browsers.

 ### Firefox